IR-1 CR-1 Spouse Visa USCIS Phase Summary

-Therefore, here here for the USCIS webpage for the I-130, Petition for Alien Spouse.
-This web page contains the forms, instructions, and checklist.
+Therefore,go to USCIS’s webpage for the I-130, Petition for Alien Spouse for forms, instructions, and checklist.

 If this process seems too difficult for you, we recommend that you use a visa/immigration consultant for your IR-1 CR-1 Spouse Visa application.
 For this purpose, we recommend using Rapid Visa.